Meetcitadel-dev/CitadelFrontend/README.md

 | `/gridview` | ProfilesPage | Grid view of profiles |
 | `/profile` | UserProfilePage | Current user's profile |
 | `/:name` | UserProfileScreen | Other user's profile |

+Routing is powered by **react-router-dom 7**, with extensive route-level code splitting and preloading.

 ## 🔧 Key Components